 - The Eagle Watchers: Observing and Conserving Raptors Around the World by Todd E. Katzner

 Use #SaveTheEaglesDay to post on social media.

 SAVE THE EAGLES DAY HISTORY

-Save the Eagles Day originated in the Village of Ridgefield Park, New Jersey, in 2015 as an effort to save a pair of nesting bald eagles.
+In 2015, Save the Eagles Day originated in the Village of Ridgefield Park, New Jersey.
+The day is the result of an effort to save a pair of nesting bald eagles near the community.
 Late in 2014, Skymark Development Corp of Paramus brought a study forth arguing that a landfill near where the eagles nested posed health risks.
 The nesting pair, fondly named Alice and Al, had nested along Overpeck Creek since at least 2011.
-When the developer proposed a solution that included removing the tree the eagles’ nested in, the community and the Bergen County Audubon Society organized Save the Eagles Day on January 10, 2015.
+When the developer proposed a solution that included removing the tree the eagles nested in, the community and the Bergen County Audubon Society organized Save the Eagles Day on January 10, 2015.

 Eventually, an agreement was formed to preserve an area of the land as an eagle park.
-Alice and Al would continue to live out their days in Ridgefield Park and fly over the residents there.
-Read more about the environmental accomplishment of the area and about Alice and Al.
+Alice and Al continued to live out their days in Ridgefield Park and fly over the residents there.
+Read more about the environmental success of the area and about Alice and Al.